 After lunch, it was time to head back to the hotel, which took ages because of ALL THE STEPS.
-Man oh man, I thought my heart was going to explode.
+Man, oh man, I thought my heart was going to explode.
 But, such good exercise!
 No wonder all the locals are super fit.
 I don’t think it would be possible to be overweight if you lived here!

 On route, we stopped by a little bakery and got ourselves a snack in case we were hungry later in the evening.

 There doesn’t appear to be a direct translation for this bread.
-Various sources give it the name Lasagne Bread, Tomato & Cheese Pie and Stuffed Flat Bread.
+Various sources give it the name Lasagne Bread, Tomato & Cheese Pie, and Stuffed Flat Bread.

 To me, the name Lasagne Bread works perfectly.
-The texture and flavours are what you would expect from a lasagne.
+The texture and flavors are what you would expect from a lasagne.
 At first, this comes as a surprise, as there is no pasta in this bread.
 Just thin layers of dough folded back and forth, alternating between scrummy layers of cheese and tomato sauce.

 We first came across this bread at breakfast, as it is served every morning at the hotel.
 But the smell (although delightful) was too garlic-heavy for breakfast time, in my opinion.
 Not ideal before or after brushing your teeth!

 On day five, we jumped in the car and headed 3 hours west of the Island to Scala Dei Turchi to see the ancient white cliffs and then back inland to Agrigento to bypass Greek ruins.
-After all that driving we had lunch overlooking the sea and ate more pasta, and we were ready for it!!
+After all that driving, we had lunch overlooking the sea and ate more pasta, and we were ready for it!!

-When we had no energy left for sightseeing, we took the scenic route back to the hotel adventuring (and braving) the winding mountainous roads.
-All great fun until the thunder and lightning hit and the rain started to pour.
-We arrived at our hotel four hours later, and by then it was time for dinner.
+When we had no energy left for sightseeing, we took the scenic route back to the hotel, adventuring (and braving) the winding mountainous roads.
+All great fun until the thunder and lightning hit, and the rain started to pour.
+We arrived at our hotel four hours later, and by then, it was time for dinner.
 I had worked up an appetite.
 It was time for steak.

 FILETTO DI MANZO MODICANO AGLI AROMI, LA SUA SALSA CON PATATE E PEPERONI ALL’ACETO BALSAMICO

-Our final day in Ragusa was spent back in Ibla, blissfully wandering around the local shops, landmarks and park.
+Our final day in Ragusa was spent back in Ibla, blissfully wandering around the local shops, landmarks, and park.

 SPAGHETTI ALLA CARBONARA